limuelL/limuelL/README.md

 Hi, my name is Limuel.
 I'm actually an Electrical Engineer but my passion is programming and I am pursuing a path in Software Engineering.
-I want to build things that will create an impact to the world.
+I want to help build things that will create an impact to the world.
 And I am so happy to be here!

 <!---